ry-animal/lit-protocol-next/README.md

 # lit-protocol-next

-## Genius Interview - Mini Project

-At our core, looking for someone who takes pride in their ideas and defends them, a critical thinker to shape architecture, design, and product decisions, and loves to ship code, move fast, and hustle with the team!

 ## Goal

 1. Leveraging Lit Protocol, NextJs/React to build a mini-full-stack application
    1. Can use any styling libraries, Tailwind is preferred
-2. Your questions/thoughts/concerns on the current Genius Architecture + understanding of Solidity

 ## Measurement

 1. How fast you can pick up and leverage new tech (Lit) that is not necessarily the best documented
 2. Code style/structure/maintainability
-3. Thought process + architect a project with a many moving pieces
-4. Critical thought on Genius’ current architecture / general understanding of Solidity

 //Not particularly concerned on nitty, gritty styling etc, so you don’t need to spend too much time there.
 Functionality is much more important.
 Definitely feel free to use a library like ShadCN.